 In other words, similarly to other familial relations discussed by Scott and others, the vulnerable nature of the familial relationship between the step-parent and the non-resident parent (in addition to the vulnerable relationship between the two legal parents, the former couple) and, critically, the need to maintain the relationship without external interference justify the application of fiduciary law.
 I believe the value of legally setting out social norms and expectations in recognition of the importance of these familial bonds and associations cannot be overstated.

 As we have already noted, a fiduciary relationship is established between two people whose relationship is characterized by unequal power.
 This is also true under the conceptual approach that requires the existence of undertaking.
-The vulnerability of one side vs. the other side’s power establishes the duties of the latter when managing one's interests.
-We must explore the particular characteristics of the step-parent–non-resident parent power-relation from this perspective further.
+The vulnerability of one side versus the other side’s power establishes the duties of the latter when managing one’s interests.
+We must explore the particular characteristics of the step-parent–non-resident parent power relation from this perspective further.
 In the case featured in this article, the step-parent is present in the child’s life for greater periods of time than the non-resident parent.
 Given this marked presence, and to the extent that their relationship is significant (especially at an early age), it may be characterized by the step-parent’s significant influence over the child, his or her way of life, behavior, and feelings.
 Consequently, the step-parent is in a position of indirect power over the non-resident parent.
 However, the relative weakness of the non-resident parent’s position is situational—that is, his vulnerability is not inherent.
 Moreover, precisely because the non-resident parent is recognized as a legal parent (sometimes while rejecting the step-parent’s formal status and refusing his rights as a parent), his legal position is, in certain situations, preferable.
 The fact that he “was there first” and that he is the “real parent” may also give him emotional preference from the child’s perspective.

 Yet, the fact that this is not an inherent or permanent weakness does not negate the possibility of, or need for, protection of the relationship through fiduciary law.
 Not unlike the system of friendship, which according to Leib is an arena for the implementation of fiduciary law, here too, the vulnerable party may change or alternate.
-From a broader perspective, as part of an understanding of the relationship between the step-parent and the non-resident parent as “co-parents,” one can imagine mutual fiduciary obligations between the parties, similar to Leib’s understanding of fiduciary in the context of friendship.
+From a broader perspective, as part of an understanding of the relationship between the step-parent and the non-resident parent as “co-parents,” one can imagine mutual fiduciary obligations between the parties similar to Leib’s understanding of fiduciary in the context of friendship.